PDIS/transcript/2020-05-11-Interview-with-Andrew-Leonard.md

 I can’t hear you now.
 There’s no sound.

 ### Audrey Tang:
 OK, right.
 I’m back.
-Shared experiences help, so this is Starbucks. \[laughs\] When I work with Silicon Valley companies, mostly telecommuting, social text, there was a colleague who sent me bottles of wine.
+Shared experiences help, so this is Starbucks. \[laughs\] When I work with Silicon Valley companies, mostly telecommuting, at Socialtext there was a colleague who sent me bottles of wine.
 Not very expensive ones, just bottles of wine from Napa Valley so that we can video conference and then drink the same wine.

 ### Andrew Leonard:
 \[laughs\] That’s nice.